awsdocs/aws-iot-docs/developerguide/certificate-policy-examples.md

 }
 ```

-For devices registered in registry, the following policy allows a device to use its thing name to publish on a specific topic that consists of `admin/` followed by the `ThingName` when the certificate used to authenticate the device has any one of its `Subject.CommonName` fields set to `Administrator`:
+For devices registered in AWS IoT Core registry, the following policy allows a device to use its thing name to publish on a specific topic that consists of `admin/` followed by the `ThingName` when the certificate used to authenticate the device has any one of its `Subject.CommonName` fields set to `Administrator`:

 ```
 {